deadPix3l/deadPix3l.github.io/README.md

 ### Pull requests
 Most unbecoming of a blog, I am open to suggestions, format changes, new features, and yes, even posts.
-If you have features, revisions to current posts, or new posts that you thing are interesting, please submit a pull request.
+If you have features, revisions to current posts, or new posts that you think are interesting, please submit a pull request.
 Please cite yourself as the author in any new posts.
 I dont expect anybody will actually do this (because why not make your own blog?), but I will review all pull requests.